mxagar/mlflow_guide/README.md

 - performance metrics
 - plots
-- explanations (feature importance)
+- explanations (feature importance, SHAP)

 with few coding lines, and all those eveluation data are logged.
-Note: **it works with python_function (pyfunc) flavor**.
+Note: **it works with the python_function (pyfunc) flavor**.

 Official documentation: